harrycresswell/harry/site/content/notes/TIL05-query-sanity-api-using-graphql-gatsby.md

 `import { Link, graphql } from 'gatsby'`

 Next we can write our query and export it as a variable.
-Make sure you switch out the image `src` for the ￼image fragment reference￼.
+Make sure you switch out the image `src` for the ￼image fragment reference.

 ```graphql
 export const queryEvent = graphql`